 Carefully matching a child to our carer/s, their family and their home environment is an essential part of making placements successful, therefore offering security and stability to a foster child.

-Ofsted Inspectors have always graded Credo Care’s matching process as an Outstanding element of our service and it is therefore one of which we are very proud.
+Ofsted Inspectors have always graded Credo Care’s matching process as an Good element of our service and it is therefore one of which we are very proud.

 Local Authority Social Services advise us of disabled children in need of a foster home and we seek to match them to our carers' home circumstances, alongside their skills and experience.